toolleeo/cli-apps/README.md

 * [rename-cli](https://github.com/jhotmann/node-rename-cli) - File renamer with TUI interface and preview.
 * [renameutils](http://www.nongnu.org/renameutils/) - A set of programs to change file and directory names by editing them inplace, I find `imv` especially useful to edit a filename at the program prompt.
 * [Tempren](https://github.com/idle-code/tempren) - A powerful file renaming utility that uses flexible template expressions to create new file paths and names.
+* [VisioNomicon](https://github.com/rehanzo/VisioNomicon) - A utility that leverages GPT-4V to rename image files based on their content.

 ## <a name="file-system"></a>File systems